bsdpot/potluck/mastodon-s3/README.md

 The BUCKETALIAS parameter is the public hostname for the files storage.

-The BUCKETREGION paramter is the S3 region.
+The BUCKETREGION parameter is the S3 region.

 ## Optional Parameters

+The MAILPORT parameter is the SMTP port to use of the mail server.
+It defaults to port `25` if not set.

+The DBPORT parameter is the port to use for `postgresql`.
+It defaults to port `5432` if not set.

+The REDISPORT parameter is the port to use for `redis`.
+It defaults to port `6379` if not set.

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.